Adam Pelech: Later years (2017–present)

 Following the contract extension, Pelech returned to the Islanders for the 2021–22 season.
 He continued to be productive on the defensive end for the Islanders as he recorded 45 hits and 46 blocks by January.
 On January 13, 2022, it was announced that Pelech would make his first NHL All-Star Game appearance on February 6, 2022, in Las Vegas, Nevada.

 International play

 As a Canadian citizen, Pelech has represented Team Canada at the junior level in various international tournaments.
 His first international tournament with the Canada men's national junior ice hockey team was at the 2011 Ivan Hlinka Memorial Tournament where he helped them win a gold medal.
 The following year, he was again chosen to represent Team Canada on the international stage during the 2012 IIHF World U18 Championships where he helped them win a bronze medal.
 His final junior level tournament was during the 2014 World Junior Ice Hockey Championships.

+Personal life

+Pelech married his longtime girlfriend Jen in 2022.